billjuv/XIAO-LoRa-CO2-monitoring/README.md

 ## Overview

 This project monitors CO₂ levels in the incubation and fruiting areas of a mushroom grow operation.
-At this time, two identical sensor units are deployed, each transmitting wirelessly over LoRa to a central gateway.
+At this time, three identical sensor units are deployed, each transmitting wirelessly over LoRa to a central gateway.
 The sensor nodes can be run on battery power and need to be moved outdoors for recalibration, or while determining optimal placement.

 **Why LoRa instead of WiFi?**